nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/observability/metrics.md

 {{#> callout type='note' }}

-To have a complete monitoring you should also monitor the operating system where Nuxeo is running as well as other services: databases, Elasticsearch, Redis or Kafka.
+To have a complete monitoring you should also monitor the operating system where Nuxeo is running as well as other services: databases, Elasticsearch, Kafka.

 {{/callout}}